Dalits in Bihar: Culture, belief and folklore

 The cult of Chauharmal and other folk heroes like Dina Bhadri (of the Musahar caste) also became tool of mobilisation of Dalits in this region, after the Naxalism emerged against the feudal dominance of the upper-castes.
 In their battles against the landlords, the Naxalite guriellas, who primarily belonged to the lower caste, didn't chanted slogans in the name of Marx or Mao, but the names of caste heroes like Dina Bhadri and Chauharmal baba was invoked.
-Leaders like Lalu Prasad Yadav, who emerged as the leader of Backwards in 1990s, also used Chauharmal to mobilise the Dalits.
+Leaders like Lalu Prasad Yadav, who emerged as the leader of Backwards in the 1990s, also used Chauharmal to mobilise the Dalits.

 There are several genres of the Chauharmal-Reshama story, prevalent in different part of Bihar.
 According to another version of this story, Chauharmal falls in love with a Brahmin girl and dies prematurely.
 Due to his premature death, he gets converted into a benevolent spirit, who takes care of the community inside the home.
 In the agricultural fields, outside the home, he becomes a malevolent spirit, who, if not propitiated, takes revenge by uprooting the crops of the big farmers.
 This particular story comes from Ram Prakash Chaubey's collection of the folklores of the Bihar.
 The Dusadh also worship spirit of Chauharmal, whom they consider their ancestral deity, in the land worship ceremony (Bhuiyan Puja).
 On this particular occasion, a Bhagat (officiating priest of the ceremony) sings the song to glorify Baba Chauharmal.

 Brahma Prakash believes that these stories represents a social message; they work in two way, in one, it signifies community solidarity of the Dusadhs among themselves and in other way, it represents their aspiration of the dominant caste, propitiating the spirit of their ancestral deity because of its terrorising image.
 George Abraham Grierson has documented Chauharmal as a thief in his initial life, which represents the colonial bias against the marginalized heroes of the lower caste communities.
 As per this version of story, Chauharmal used to work as an attendant of the king, who didn't pay him wages on time, and in order to avenge the insult meted out to him, latter decides to become a thief.
 He punishes the king by stealing the jewellery of the king's daughter.
 While this version keeps Dusadhs and Chauharmal in negative light, the Dusadh caste was further criminalised in the colonial period by being included in the Criminal Tribes Act.